catseye/Lexeduct/README.md

 a Javascript file which contains all the available transformers in a format suitable for loading in an HTML document.

-Open `demo/lexeduct.html` in your browser.
+Then open `demo/lexeduct.html` in your browser.
 It provides a UI for composing these transformers and applying them to text provided in a textarea.

 Acknowledgements